Albert Friedlander: Career

-From 1956 to 1961 he served as Rabbi for Temple B'nai B'rith, a Reform synagogue founded in 1845 and located in Wilkes-Barre, Pennsylvania.
+From 1956 to 1961, he served as Rabbi for Temple B'nai B'rith, a Reform synagogue founded in 1845 and located in Wilkes-Barre, Pennsylvania.
 During his tenure there he also served as a part-time faculty member for Wilkes College (now university).

 He then left for a position as advisor to Jewish students at Columbia University in New York City, where he gained a Ph.D. in theology, writing on the work of Rabbi Leo Baeck.
-He also became very involved in the fight for civil rights, taking his students down to Memphis to march with Dr. Martin Luther King Jr. In 1966, he moved with his family to London, to become the rabbi of Wembley Liberal Synagogue, and teach at the Leo Baeck College.
-In 1971 he was invited to follow Rabbi Harold Reinhart and serve the Westminster Synagogue in Knightsbridge, London.
+He also became very involved in the fight for civil rights, taking his students down to Memphis to march with Dr. Martin Luther King Jr.

+In 1966, he moved with his family to London, to become the rabbi of Wembley Liberal Synagogue.
+In 1971, he was invited to follow Rabbi Harold Reinhart and serve the Westminster Synagogue in Knightsbridge, London.
 He remained there until his retirement, upon which he was created Rabbi Emeritus.
-In 1993 he was awarded the Bundesverdienstkreuz First Class (the Order of Merit) from the German government and in 2001 he became the first overseas-born Rabbi to be awarded an OBE.

-From 1975–1995 he was the Vice President for the World Union for Progressive Judaism.
+He was also a lecturer at the Leo Baeck College from 1967 to 1971, before becoming Director of Studies from 1971 to 1982 and then Dean from 1982 to 2004.
+From 1975 to 1995 he was the Vice President for the World Union for Progressive Judaism.
 He was chairman of the British branch of the World Conference of Religions for Peace (1990–94), committed to the Three Faiths Forum, and a president of the Council of Christians and Jews.
-He was also a lecturer at the Leo Baeck College from 1967–71, before becoming Director of Studies 1971–1982 and then Dean from 1982–2004.

 Friedlander was involved in many interfaith dialogues, both nationally and internationally.
-He spent a particular amount of time in the land of his birth, as a guest professor at many German universities, as a speaker and teacher at the Evangelischen Kirchentage and Katholikentage; and appeared regularly in various German media.
+He returned to Germany a number of times, as a guest professor at many German universities, as a speaker and teacher at the Evangelischen Kirchentage and Katholikentage and he also appeared regularly in various German media.

+In 1993, he was awarded the Bundesverdienstkreuz First Class (the Order of Merit) from the German government and, in 2001, he became the first overseas-born Rabbi to be appointed to the Order of the British Empire (OBE).

 Personal life

 In 1961, he married Evelyn Friedlander and had three children: Ariel (who also became a rabbi), Michal, and Noam.
-His sister, Dorrit Friedlander, died 11 years after his death and lays buried in Appleton, Wisconsin.
+His sister, Dorrit Friedlander, died 11 years after his death and lies buried in Appleton, Wisconsin.
 His wife, Evelyn, died in October in 2019, after a long illness.